Bike Share Program

 Please bring to the SLC Lifeguard stand.
 You must have your student ID to enter the building.
 Do not forget the Lock and the key to the Lock The bike must be returned in good working condition.

 After any rental period, students must wait one day before re-renting a bike.
 This allows others to make use of our popular program.
 There is a chance of re-renting the same day, if there is no demand.

 If you notice any problems with the bike during your reservation, please let our staff know so we can get it fixed.

 It is recommended that all riders wear a helmet, so we strongly suggest you bring your own.
+If you do not bring your own helmet, we require you rent a helment (for free)with your bicycle rental.
 You can buy a helmet at the Hilo Bike Hub , Mid-Pacific Wheels , or any large retailer that carries bicycles (Wal-Mart, Target, etc).

 What if I don’t have my ID with me?

 Unfortunately, you will not be able to check out a bike.
 We only accept Validated Student IDs.
 Even if you have other forms of ID, it's the UH Hilo ID that verifies you as a current student, faculty, or staff.
 You will also need this to get into the SLC.